Let’s Work Together – Understanding & Tackling KSS Staff Retention project

 As a health and care system, we have to accept we have incomplete or contradictory insight into what’s needed to help us keep good people in our organisations.
 On this basis, HEE in collaboration with the innovation agency Clever Together took the bold step to explore the challenges of staff retention in Kent, Surrey and Sussex health and care organisations in a new way.

 We designed a multi-channel communications approach to invite staff of all levels and backgrounds to an online summit.
-And we invited them to explore and discuss how best to keep our people, why our people leave and examples of what appears to work and what doesn’t.
+We invited them to explore and discuss how best to keep our people, why our people leave and examples of what appears to work and what doesn’t.

 The big conversation consisted of a survey and an online workshop – a novel approach to crowd sourcing both quantitative and qualitative conversational data from thousands of people, across huge geographies.